Alan-Gray/Axial-flux-electric-motor-project/Mechanical Design and CAD/README.md

 |:--:| :--:|
 |*The two rotors a bit closer than I would like them to be...*| *not my proudest moment*|

 The magnets were unharmed and could be salvaged, but it was painfully clear that I need to redesign how I attach the rotors on the shaft.
 I was too focused on making it easy to assemble that I didn't consider that it needs to be strong enough.
-The first thing to do is make the shaft out of a stronger material like steel, and to make the rotor a single peice.
+For testing purposes, I rebuilt the current design with only one rotor, but the design needs to be changed.
+The first thing to improve is make the shaft out of a stronger material like steel, and to make the rotor a single peice.
 I'm actively working on this currently, and Ill update the page once I've made something that works well.

-For testing purposes, I rebuilt the current design with only one rotor to eliminate any internal forces.